aspectron/dagviz/README.md

 ### v2 KNOWN PROBLEMS:

 - Graph rendering performance is much faster at the beginning of the chain (in comparison to the end).
 We are working to identify the cause.
+- There can be occasional linkage tears when panning.